auth0/docs/articles/design/creating-invite-only-applications.md

 ---
 # Invite-Only Applications

-Self-service provisioning is the practice of allowing users to register and pay for themselves and begin using the app right away, and this is a common concept for SaaS applications.

-However, other types of apps, such as Google Apps or Office 365, do not allow individual users to register.
-Instead, customers (which tend to be some type of company or organization) pay upfront for a set number of users -- only users with the appropriate credentials may register for and access these applications.
-To handle this type of signup, you'd typically use an invite-only workflow.
+Many SaaS apps allow self-service provisioning, where users can register themselves and begin using the app.
+Other types of apps, however, do not allow such signups.
+Instead, the customer (typically an organization of some type) pay upfront for a number of users, and only the end user with the appropriate credentials may sign up and access the app.
+In such cases, you can use an invite-only workflow for authorization purposes.

-## Sample Scenario: Analystick
+## Example Scenario: Analystick

+In this tutorial, we will work through a sample setup for the fictional company, Analystick.
 Analystick is a multi-tenant SaaS solution offering cloud-based analytics.
-Their customers, upon enrolling and paying for their contract, send them a list of users (which includes the users' first and last names and email address) that can access the application.
+Customers purchasing licenses send Analystick lists of users whom they want to access the application.

-In Auth0, you can implement the required signup functionality for such an app using an enterprise connection where you federate with your customers using ADFS, SAML-P, and so on.
-This allows your customers to authenticate users with their own Activate Directory (or other directory management tool) that specifies who gets app access.
+You can handle this requirement in Auth0 using an Enterprise Connection (using federation) with the individual customers using ADFS, SAML-P, and so on.
+This allows the customer to authenticate users with their own Active Directory specifying who gets access to the app.

-The invite-only flow will be setup as follows:
+The invite-only authorization flow includes the following steps:

-1. The administrator creates new users in Analystick.
+1. The admin for the customer creates new end users for the Analystick app.
-2. Analystick calls the Auth0 Management API to create these new users, which Auth0 stores in a database connection.
+1. Analystick calls the Management API to create those new end users in a database connection.
-3. Analystick sends out activation emails to these newly-created users.
+1. Analystick sends out activation emails to all new end users.
-4. When users click the activation link included in the emails, they'll be redirected to Auth0 (which flags their user profiles as ones where the emails have been verified).
+1. When end users click on the activation links contained in their emails, they're redirected to Auth0 (which then flags the users' profiles as having activated their email addresses)
-5. Auth0 then redirects users to Analystick, where they'll see a password reset form.
+1. Auth0 redirects users to the app, where the end users can reset their passwords
-6. Analystick updates the users' passwords in Auth0, and the users will be able to authenticate with their newly-chosen passwords.
+1. Analystick updates each user's password in Auth0.
+1. The end users are now ready to authenticate themselves and use Analystick.

 ![](/media/articles/invite-only/invite-only-overview.png)